 General Prosecutions cover the following units and crimes:

 Law enforcement agencies in Ventura County have joined the District Attorney’s Office in our joint effort to thoroughly investigate and prosecute all crimes of domestic violence.
 In accordance with our protocol, police are trained in proper methods for investigating these cases so that all available evidence is gathered in a timely manner.
 This may include obtaining recorded statements of witnesses, photographs, documentation of all injuries, and securing other evidence.
-Due to the challenging nature of proving domestic violence charges in court, these cases are assigned to and handled vertically by deputy district attorneys in the Sexual Assault/Family Protection Unit.
+Due to the challenging nature of proving domestic violence charges in court, these cases are assigned to and handled vertically by deputy district attorneys.

 Human trafficking is a form of modern-day slavery where people profit from the control and exploitation of others.
 As defined under U.S. federal law, victims of human trafficking include children involved in the sex trade, adults who are coerced or deceived into commercial sex acts, and anyone forced into different forms of “labor or services” such as domestic workers held in a home, or farm-workers forced to labor against their will.
 Human trafficking is a felony.